Hit by Lightning

-Hit By Lightning is a 2014 Canadian-American black comedy film written and directed by Ricky Blitt and produced by Chantal Chamandy, as his directorial debut and her film producer debut.
+Hit By Lightning is a 2014 black comedy film written and directed by Ricky Blitt and produced by Chantal Chamandy, as his directorial debut and her film producer debut.
 Filmed on locations in Ottawa and Los Angeles, the film stars Jon Cryer, Will Sasso, Stéphanie Szostak, and Jed Rees.

 Plot

-Ricky (Jon Cryer), a lonely, 40-something restaurant manager is best friends with Seth (Will Sasso), an equally single accountant.
+Ricky is a lonely, 40-something restaurant manager and is best friends with Seth, an equally single accountant.
 Seth is constantly trying to get him to be his wingman.

 Tearing him away from his two black cats and hockey on TV, Ricky and Seth go to his restaurant, trying to pick up women by pretending to be looking for actresses for an upcoming film.
-Going to the wedding of the only other guy from their class who hadn't married, Ricky asks god to find him someone before he's hit by lightning or killed by terrorists.
+Going to the wedding of the only other guy from their class who hadn't married, Ricky asks God to find him someone before he's hit by lightning or killed by terrorists.

 Soon after Ricky sees a pop-up ad for E-Happily, he spontaneously signs up.
-The next day, the 27 y.o. busboy tells him he met his fiancée on the same site.
+The next day, the restaurant's 27-year-old busboy tells him he met his fiancée on the same site.
 Finally getting a response to his profile, he meets with Seth, telling him he found a match although admittedly he has no idea what she looks like.

 Skeptical, Seth goes to the restaurant where Ricky is meeting Danita.
 They get along well, she appreciates his humor, is also a cat person, they both like hockey and have similar interests.
-He finally feels he has met his ideal woman (Stéphanie Szostak).
+He finally feels he has met his ideal woman.
 They sleep together, and she tells him he was the only person willing to meet her without a photo.

 Seth shows up at Ricky's, seeking details.
 Shocked, he reiterates that Danita's a ten, and he's a four, so she must have a major flaw.
 Meeting for lunch, when he says she's perfect, she runs off, upset.
 Ten days later he's still in a funk.
 Seth tries to get him to go out and prowl.

 Finally Danita calls.
-Meeting for lunch, she tells Ricky she signed up to E-Happily because of his profile, his openness.
-However, one significant problem arises: she's been miserably married for nine years to an obsessive, abusive husband (Jed Rees), so she says she can never see him again.
+Meeting for lunch, she tells Ricky she responded on E-Happily because of his profile, his openness.
+However, one significant problem arises: she's been miserably married for nine years to an obsessive, abusive husband, so she says she can never see him again.

 Danita invites Ricky to an open-air screening of a movie in the cemetery.
 She doesn't want to stop seeing him, so she states matter-of-factly that they must kill her husband so they can be together.
 Ricky is so smitten he agrees.